 |1206 Hayward Avenue||VARIANCE REQUEST – Rear setback relief||TBD||TBD||TBD|

 Information Packets for all upcoming City Planning Commission meetings are posted at the bottom of the City Planning Commission’s webpage.
 Meeting packets also include application materials as well as the City Planning staff’s analysis and recommendation (Staff Report) for each application.

 Comments regarding active applications can be submitted in person at the scheduled Planning Commission Meeting or sent via email to the contacts listed above.

 You can also proactively keep an eye on the status of specific permit requests and when they are scheduled to be reviewed by visiting the City’s ezTrak Online Service webpage.

 The Mt.
 Lookout Community Council is committed to working through the above issues with the City, and representing the interests of our community.
 We will continue to update our website with new information as it becomes available.

-If you have questions or comments that you would like to share with the MLCC Board or our Working Group representatives, please send an email to firstname.lastname@example.org.
+If you have questions or comments that you would like to share with the MLCC Board, please send an email to firstname.lastname@example.org.